Behavioral Prediction Markets

 Rothwell Cross-Pollination

-The real weapon.
 Inspire knows your insecurities.
 Wellness knows your body.
 Wholesome knows your appetites.
 Relief knows your habits.
 Guardian knows your fears.
 Triumph knows your ambitions.
-Combined: a model of every citizen more complete than their own self-awareness.
+Seven corporations, one complete picture of every citizen.

-BehaviorExchange operates like any financial market, with one exception: the underlying asset is a human being's future.
+The exchange operates like any financial market.
+The underlying asset is a human being's future.

 Behavior Futures